wiredcondor/iOS-Calendar-Infinite-Scrolling/README.md

 I will continue to improve code for everyone and add english comments and give detail code documentation.

+## Development environment
+* Only used Xcode 8.2

+## iOS Deployment Target
+* iOS 8.0 or later

 ## Features
+* Adjust frame, font, label sizes to all iOS devices
 * Infinite calendar scrolling
 * Scrolling to current date by tapping navigation bar or status bar
 * Detecting current date by tapping date label

 ## Screenshots